Select the composition from which to make a movie in the Project panel, and then do one of the following to add the composition to the render queue:

 The render item for which rendering was stopped is assigned the status User Stopped, and a new item with the status of Queued is added to the Render Queue panel.
 The new item uses the same output filename and has the same duration as the original render item.

 - To stop rendering with the purpose of resuming the same render, select Stop.

 The render item for which rendering was stopped is assigned the status User Stopped, and a new item with the status of Unqueued is added to the Render Queue panel.
 The new item uses an incremented output filename and resumes rendering at the before frame at which rendering was stopped—so the first frame of the new item is the last successfully rendered frame of the stopped item.

 Basic information about the current batch of renders is shown at the bottom of the Render Queue panel:

 You can also export After Effects compositions directly into Adobe Media Encoder, which offers the flexibility to continue working in After Effects while files are being processed.
+To fasten the process, use Mutli-Frame Rendering.
 When you use Adobe Media Encoder, you can also use additional presets and options that are not available in the After Effects Render Queue.

 For information about using Adobe Media Encoder for rendering, see Encode video or audio items in Adobe Media Encoder.